pyrocko/grond/docs/source/method/index.rst

 Satellite misfit
 ^^^^^^^^^^^^^^^^

-The surface deformation data is pre-processed with kite (:doc:`../examples/satellite_insar/index`) to obtain a subsampled quadtree.
+The surface deformation data is pre-processed with kite (See example project: :doc:`../examples/satellite_insar/index`) to obtain a subsampled quadtree.
 The misfit is then calculated for each quadtree tile :math:`d_{i}`.

 GNSS misfit